Otus-DevOps-2022-02/vshender_microservices/README.md

 - Added a `docker-compose.yml` file to run the application.
 - Modified `docker-compose.yml` to run the application containers on two bridge networks.
 - Parameterized `docker-compose.yml`.
+- Ran the application using the updated `docker-compose.yml` and specifying a project name.

 <details><summary>Details</summary>